 Planning accurately and ensuring proper completion of MRO operations require cross-analyzing vast amounts of data from multiple feeds.

-In order to figure out which skills and parts will be needed, you first need to perform predictive demand analysis.
-Based on historical trends, insights from Customer managers, or contextual information , you need to make probabilistic estimates of inbound demand for every possible part across every possible piece of equipment.
+To determine which skills and parts will be needed, you must first perform a predictive demand analysis.
+Based on historical trends, insights from Customer managers, or contextual information, you need to make probabilistic estimates of inbound demand for every possible part across every piece of equipment.

 Then, you have to compare these projections against stock levels, factoring in the upcoming stock movements (spares that are scheduled to be consumed, planned supplier deliveries) just to understand what you should order.

-Finally, upon reception of actual customer orders, you need to match part requirements with available supplies, which requires granular real-time visibility into inventory, taking into account the age and shelf life of each part.
+Finally, upon reception of actual customer orders, you need to match part requirements with available supplies, which requires granular real-time visibility into inventory, taking into account each part's age and shelf life.

 One problem is that most of that information is typically not readily available to MRO managers.

 Data is usually scattered and siloed across teams.
-As a result, the MRO people need to liaise with various departments and stakeholders in order to access the information they need.
+As a result, the MRO people need to liaise with various departments and stakeholders to access the information they need.
 They need Procurement and Supply Chain insights to assess stock levels and analyze parts fitness.
-They have to get in touch with Production teams in order to schedule or reschedule part production orders, or to discuss the allocation of shared spare parts supply.
-They need input from Engineering to check whether legacy parts that can’t be procured could be replaced with newer ones, from Quality Control to ensure that tools pass inspection and calibration tests, from Customer Management in order to negotiate achievable delivery deadlines, and so forth.
+They have to get in touch with Production teams to schedule or reschedule part production orders or to discuss the allocation of shared spare parts supply.
+They need input from Engineering to check whether legacy parts that can't be procured could be replaced with newer ones, from Quality Control to ensure that tools pass inspection and calibration tests, from Customer Management to negotiate achievable delivery deadlines, and so forth.
 More often than not, MRO teams end up with partial or outdated information despite their best effort.

-Another problem is that MRO teams are traditionally not equipped with the appropriate data processing capabilities.
-When it comes to complex predictive modelling based on large sets of fluctuating data, there’s only so much that you can do using Excel.
+Another problem is that, traditionally, MRO teams are not equipped with the appropriate data processing capabilities.
+When it comes to complex predictive modeling based on large sets of fluctuating data, there's only so much you can do using Excel.

-Accordingly, prioritizing the supplies to be used and sourced to minimize wastage, taking action to replenish component stock levels, finding mitigation strategies to solve problems (for example checking the earliest possible delivery date from an external supplier) is extremely time-consuming and leads to overdue, suboptimal decisions.
-With severe impact on the bottom line.
+Accordingly, prioritizing the supplies to be used and sourced to minimize wastage, taking action to replenish component stock levels, and finding mitigation strategies to solve problems (for example, checking the earliest possible delivery date from an external supplier) is extremely time-consuming.
+This leads to overdue, suboptimal decisions and a severe impact on the bottom line.

 Pelico: connecting the dots

-What MRO teams need is a solution consolidating all the information at the plant level to provide a comprehensive, real-time view on supply, demand and operations, with smart analysis capabilities to make sense out of the data.
+MRO teams need a solution consolidating all the information at the plant level to provide a comprehensive, real-time view of supply, demand, and operations, with intelligent analysis capabilities to make sense of the data.